LucasUP/LazyNewbPack/README.txt

 -Released under the GNU General Public License V3 -Requires Microsoft Visual Basic 2008 Express or higher.
-Open "LazyNewbPackGUI.vbproj" -The folder bin\debug is used when you export/test the program, it includes Dwarf Fortress and the LNP folder structure.
+Open "LazyNewbPackGUI.vbproj" -The folder bin\debug is used when you export/test the program, it includes the LNP folder structure.
--Does not include any LNP utilities or graphics packs, but you may add them yourself.
+-Does not include Dwarf Fortress files, or LNP utilities or graphics packs, you must add them yourself.

 The main Lazy Newb Pack thread can be found here: http://www.bay12forums.com/smf/index.php?topic=59026.0